Week 3 takeaways: Panic time for Cowboys, Raiders?

 Washington Redskins 31, Green Bay Packers 17

-The Redskins' offense looked exactly like it wanted to in the first half with strong runs by Adrian Peterson and the passing game clicking.
-It led to a 28-point outburst, but Washington failed to maintain any success in the second half.
+The Redskins' offense looked good in the first half with strong runs by Adrian Peterson and the passing game clicking.
+It led to a 28-point outburst, but Washington failed to maintain it in the second half.
 Still, the Redskins were aggressive going down the field and attacking through the air.
-It's hard to expect that every week from this offense, but Washington will have to play that way next week to have any chance against the high-scoring Saints. -- John Keim
+It's hard to expect that every week, but Washington, which has a bye next week, will have to play that way to have any chance against the Saints in Week 5. -- John Keim

-The Packers barely beat the Bears in the opener, got away with a tie in Week 2 after the Vikings' kicker missed a pair of OT field goals and then got rocked on Sunday by the Redskins.
+The Packers barely beat the Bears in the opener, got away with a tie in Week 2 after the Vikings' kicker missed a pair of OT field goal attempts and then got rocked on Sunday by the Redskins.
 In some ways, the Packers are probably lucky to be 1-1-1 heading into next Sunday's game against the Bills.
-But after a woeful performance from both sides of the ball, the Packers need to re-group quickly or else this season could get away from them. -- Rob Demovsky
+But after a woeful performance from both sides of the ball, the Packers need to regroup or this season could get away from them. -- Rob Demovsky

 Kansas City Chiefs 38, San Francisco 49ers

-Patrick Mahomes has the ability to turn a busted play into a big play.
+Patrick Mahomes has the ability to turn a busted play into a big gain.
 He did just that on one of his three second-quarter touchdowns against the 49ers and now his receivers know never to quit on a play because the ball might be coming their way.
-Wide receiver Chris Conley, who caught the TD on the busted play, said, 'That's the magic of Pat.''
+Wide receiver Chris Conley, who caught the TD on the busted play, said, "That's the magic of Pat.''
 Mahomes now has 13 touchdown passes, a record for the first three games of an NFL season, and he looks to add to the number next Monday night in Denver. -- Adam Teicher

 Mahomes sets record with 13th TD in 1st 3 games